ResiLoop

 Circularity Support Fund: Research and Investment Grants

-ResiLoop is an industry-funded scheme for resilient floorcoverings, working to enable a circular future for these materials in Australia.
 One of the scheme's aims is to divert floorcovering waste from landfill by increasing reuse and recycling while expanding domestic recycling capacity and capability.

 To do this, the industry needs to invest in research and development to identify new end markets for resilient floorcovering waste and strengthen partnerships with manufacturers and researchers to scale circular solutions.